acarlos01sc/numathap/docs/Architecture.md

 ## Execution

-- Evaluator Backend
+- Evaluator
-- Symbolic Backends

 ---

-## Mathematical Services
+## Future Extensions

-- Integrator
-- Limit Calculator
+The architecture already defines extension points for:

-- Differentiator
+- additional Math Adapters;
-- Future mathematical services
+- additional mathematical libraries;
+- additional numeric types;
+- additional execution backends;
+- symbolic processing;
+- numerical algorithms;
+- Python bindings.

 ---

 # Design Principles

+The architecture of numathap is based on the separation of responsibilities between independent components.

-The architecture separates:
+The processing pipeline separates:

+- lexical analysis;
-- syntax;
+- syntactic analysis;
 - mathematical representation;
 - execution environment;
-- execution strategy;
+- preparation;
-- mathematical library integration.
+- execution.

-The execution engine is completely independent of any particular mathematical library.

-Library-specific behavior is encapsulated by the **Math Adapter**, allowing new mathematical libraries to be added without modifying the parser, AST, evaluator, or mathematical services.
+Parser components are responsible only for recognizing the mathematical language.

+The Math-AST provides a mathematical representation independent of parser implementation details.

+The Orchestrator prepares mathematical expressions for execution without embedding execution logic into the representation itself.

+Execution is delegated by the Dispatcher to specialized backends.

+The Evaluator performs numerical computation while remaining independent of the mathematical library through the Math Adapter abstraction.

+This separation allows new mathematical libraries, numeric types, optimization stages and execution backends to be introduced with minimal impact on the existing architecture.

-The initial release of **numathap** supports the C++ Standard Library (`cmath`).
+The current implementation establishes the foundation of this architecture through numerical evaluation based on the C++ Standard Library (`<cmath>`), the `double` numeric type and the Evaluator backend.

-Future releases may extend support to additional mathematical libraries while preserving the same execution architecture.
+Future implementations will extend these capabilities while preserving the same architectural principles and execution pipeline.